andrei-akopian/TMPTSCH/README.md

 QR Codes features is implemented using [qrcode.js](https://davidshimjs.github.io/qrcodejs/).
 You can choose where you wish to load the library from using the dropdown (Local, or CDN).
 If you are using the github pages site, selecting the local option will work as a `qrcode.js` script is in this repository, but if you have downloaded this app you might want to use the CDN (by Cloudflare) option, and if it gets cached in your browser it should work even offline.

+- [ ] I will figure out how CDNs work and make the loading simpler, mb allow saving QR codes as pngs.

 Open a QR code by clicking on the hyperlink text, and close it by clicking on the QR code itself.

-- [ ] QR Code scaling will be implemented in the future
-- [ ] QR Codes are a bit wonky right now, so menage your expectations.

 ## Roadmap/Features